adavarski/Hetzner-Case-Study/README.md

 servers which are part of the Hetzner private cloud (10.0.0.10 & any ones dedicated servers & VPCs).
 ```

-- #### WireGuard

-Will use WireGuard VPN as example for better security for Hetzner Cloud infrastructucture: CloudVM_to_CloudVM/CloudVMs_to_Dedicated-Servers and CloudVMs&Dedicated_Servers_to_On-Prem/Home_Servers&VMs
+- #### WireGuard: External access to Hetzner private cloud & Setup VPN for Hetzner private cloud (for better internal private cloud security).

 WireGuard is a fast, secure VPN, easy to install, configure, and route all internal/k8s clusters traffic through.
 We need to generating public and private keys for each server/VM, adding a WireGuard configuration file, starting the service.
 For k8s cluster we need to create/setup an overlay network to tunnel Kubernetes traffic through.

+WireGuard VPN as example for better security for Hetzner Cloud infrastructucture: CloudVM_to_CloudVM/CloudVMs_to_Dedicated-Servers and CloudVMs&Dedicated_Servers_to_On-Prem/Home_Servers&VMs

 Wireguard setup with Hetzner Cloud & Home/On-Prem infrastructure (networks):